nehalist/hilde/README.md

 1. Clone/fork the repository
 2. Run `npm ci` to install dependencies
-3. Run `docker-compose up -d` in order to start to database container (or adjust the `.env` file to use a different db)
+3. Run `docker-compose up -d` in order to start the database container (or adjust the `.env` file to use a different db)
 4. Run `npm run dev` to start the development server
 5. Add awesome features.